iot-uoe/feeling-responsive/pages/research_directions.md

 ---
 layout: page
-title: "Research Directions"
+title: "Informatics IoT Research Programme"
-permalink: "/research_directions/"
+permalink: "/soi_research_programme/"
 ---

 <div style="width:800px">
-Our research interest in the space of IoT covers a wide range of important research directions.
+Within the School of Informatics, we have established an IoT Research Programme to coordinate relevant activities.
+The Programme is led by Paul Patras and Rik Sarkar.
 </div>
 <br/>